mbezaire/labs/fractions/README.md

 After submitting your fraction work, you may continue with these challenges:
 1. Add a method to reduce the fraction.
 Find the largest common factor of the numerator and denominator and divide them both by that factor.
+Create a reduce() function that ensures the Fraction is in lowest terms.
+This should be called in the constructor so that Fraction(4, 8) would create a Fraction of 1/2 Create another constructor that takes in a double as a parameter and creates a Fraction object based on this.
+For example,
+Fraction f = new Fraction(.25);
+System.out.println(f) -> prints 1/4
 You can submit your updated code using:

 ```